domsson/sanename/README.md

 Currently, those are `-`, `_` and `.` - the dot being important because
 it is usually used as a file separator.

+Currently not recursive, meaning it does not rename files that are in subdirectories of the given directory.

 ## License

 sanename is free software, dedicated to the public domain.
 Do with it